-LAN - A LAN is a computer network that connects a relatively small area (a single building or group of buildings).
-Most LANs connect workstations and computers to each other.
-Each computer (also know as a "node"), has its own processing unit and executes its own programs; however, it can also access data and devices on the LAN.
+A LAN is a computer network that connects a relatively small area (a single building or group of buildings).
+Most LANs connect work stations and computers to each other.
+Each computer (also known as a "node"), has its own processing unit and executes its own processing unit and executes its own programs; however it can also access data and devices anywhere on the LAN.
 This means that many users can access and share the same information and devices.
 A good example of a LAN device is a network printer.
-Most companies cannot afford the budgetary or hardware expense of providing printers for each of its users.
-Therefore, one printer (i.e., device) is placed on the LAN where every user can access the same printer.
+Most companies cannot afford the budgetary or hardware expense of providing printers for each of its users; therefore, one printer (i.e., device) is placed on the LAN where every user can access the same printer.

-The LAN uses IP addresses to route data to different destinations on the network.
-An IP Address is a 32-bit numeric address written as four numbers separated by periods (For example, 1.160.10.240.
+The LAN uses IP Addresses to route data to different destinations on the network.
+An IP Address is a 32-bit numeric address written as four numbers separated by periods (for example 1.160.10.240).

+Port

-- Port A port, when referring to TCP and UDP networks, is an endpoint in a logical connection.
+A port, when referring to TCP and UDP networks, is an endpoint in a logical connection.
 The port number identifies the type of port it is.
+For example, port 80 is used for HTTP traffic.

+Routers

-For example, port 80 is used for HTTP traffic. - Routers A router is a device that forwards data packets over networks.
+A router is a device that forwards data packets over networks.
 Most commonly, a router is connected to at least two networks (normally LANs or WANs).
 Routers are located at gateways, the place where two networks are connected.
+Routers do little data filtering, they mainly deliver the data.

+Subnet

-Routers do little data filtering, they mainly deliver the data. - Subnet A subnet is a portion of a network that shares a common address component.
-On a TCP/IP network, a subnet is described as all computers or devices whose IP Address have the same prefix. - Switches A switch is a device that filters and forwards data packets between networks.
-Switches operate at the data layer, and sometimes at the network layer. - WAN A wide area network connects two or more LANs and can span a relatively large geographical area.
+A subnet is a portion of a network that shares a common address component.
+On a TCP/IP network, a subnet is described as all computers or devices whose IP Address have the same prefix.

+Subnetting a network is useful because it provides security for the network as well as increases performance of the network.
+IP networks are divided using subnet masks.

+Switches

+A switch is a device that filters and forwards data packets between networks.
+Switches operate at the data layer, and sometimes at the network layer.

+WAN

+A wide area network connects two or more LANs and can span a relatively large geographical area.
 For example, Telex Headquarters in Burnsville, MN is connected to several of its branch offices in Nebraska and Arkansas over the wide area network.
-The largest WAN in existence is the Internet.
+The largest WAN is the Internet.

-Appendix B
+CHAPTER 17

-Telnet & Serial Port Programming of the RVON-1 Card
+Telnet & Serial Port Programming